Last updated on August 16th, 2023

 That being said, Istanbul is a safe destination and welcoming to foreign visitors.
 But it doesn’t mean that you shouldn’t be aware of your surroundings.
-Of course, like any huge multimillion city, Istanbul has good areas and those that better to avoid, scams, pickpockets, mugging, snatching, and crazy drivers take place too.
-But the same applies to Barcelona travel, Rome or Lisbon.
+Of course, like any huge multimillion city, Istanbul has good areas and those that are better to avoid, scams, pickpockets, mugging, snatching, and crazy drivers take place too.
+But the same applies to Barcelona, Rome or Lisbon.

 Nowadays, the biggest problem in Istanbul is corruption but it won’t affect you as a tourist.
 We, after living here for a while, haven’t experienced any of that, although heard many stories from locals.

 The best part about travel to Istanbul for tourists is the fact that this city is very open and receiving of different nationalities and cultures.
 No matter what your race, religion or culture is, you are very welcome.

 NOTE: When walking around the city you should probably have a copy of a document confirming your identity, no need to carry an original.

 I would put it this way.
 There are too many places in Istanbul that are worth seeing.
 One and two days are never enough.

 If you are visiting Istanbul for the first time, that’s the only city you plan to see in Turkey and your goal is in one trip to see as much as possible, then plan at least a week.
 This is enough time to see all major attractions, explore one neighborhood at a time, visit a hammam, get acquainted with local cuisine in full, go on a day trip to the Princes Islands or the Black Sea, and even drive a bit outside Istanbul.